 I have put together visa requirements for all the countries I have traveled to so far.
 On this website, you will find the visa requirements, the application process, documentation, fee, processing times and every other detail that you need to secure a visa.

 Who am I?

 I was born in a lower-middle-class family in India.
 While growing up, I have faced severe financial troubles, struggled to pay my school fees and even worked for $15 a month to support myself.
 Like many Indians, I wanted to make it to dream America one day.

 What’s my story?

 I had a great career and a comfortable lifestyle.
-But oftentimes I felt that I was missing something.
+But I felt I was missing something.
 There was a void in my life.
 That’s when I took a vacation and traveled to Mexico.
 It was a turning point in my life.
 Traveling in Mexico brought me immense happiness, wisdom, and friends in my life.
-I have realized that travel is the one thing that I enjoy the most.
+I have realized that travel is the only thing I enjoy the most.
 I haven’t looked back since then.

 What’s a “powerless” passport?

-While living in the United States, I have seen many of my friends take a few days off, hop on a plane and travel to wherever they liked.
+While living in the United States, I have seen many of my friends take a few days off, hop on a plane and travel wherever they like.
 I wanted to do the same but realized that it’s not that easy on my “powerless” Indian passport.